Talyataya/animExport/README.md

 * 'Export model.cfg'

 In a text editor of your choice:
-* Prepare a basic model.cfg with all the necessary skeletonBones You can use https://github.com/Talyataya/skelExport to extract skeletonBones, make sure you disable parent extraction.
+* Prepare a basic model.cfg with all the necessary skeletonBones.
+You can use https://github.com/Talyataya/skelExport to extract skeletonBones, make sure you disable parent extraction.
-* #include the exported file(s) within the Animations class of your model.cfg
+* #include the exported file(s) within the Animations class of your model.cfg.